parksaew/DAC_course_material/README.md

 # DAC_course_material
-Scripts and slides for the Data Analysis Club camp Fall 2018
+Scripts and slides for the Data Analysis Club R Workshop Fall 2018

+Authors: Saewon Park and Andrew McCormack